-It's in the Cards: Using Prepaid the Right Way
+Savvy Saving Seniors®: It's in the Cards

 Most consumers, especially older adults, are looking for ways to better manage and protect their money.
 Government-issued and prepaid cards are becoming a popular alternative to traditional checking accounts and credit and debit cards.

 However, consumers should also be aware of the fees and downsides associated with using these cards.
+Their features, benefits, fees, and protections all vary.
 There are many types of prepaid cards, such as: